kyverno/website/content/en/docs/Writing policies/mutate.md

             - (image): "*cassandra* | *mongo*"
 ```

-Also assume that for certain application types, a backup strategy needs to be defined.
+Also, assume that for certain application types a backup strategy needs to be defined.
 For those applications where `type=database`, this would be designated with an additional label with the key name of `backup-needed` and value of either `yes` or `no`.
 The label would only be added if not already specified since operators can choose if they want protection or not.
 This policy would be defined like the following.

 ```yaml
 apiVersion: kyverno.io/v1